p-pareek/p-pareek/README.md

 - 👋 Hi, I’m @p-pareek
 - 👀 I’m interested in Data analysis and Machine learning
-- 🌱 I’m currently learning Data science with python
+- 🌱 I’m currently working as chatbot developer for a MNC
 - 💞️ I’m looking to collaborate on NLP, Machine learning and EDA
 - 📫 ppareek18295@gmail.com